- Standard hybrid

-The redesigned eight-seater rides on a new platform and shares its standard hybrid powertrain with the Tundra.
+The redesigned eight-seater rides on a new platform shared with the Tundra.
 Enhancements include more torque, more power, more towing capacity, and greater efficiency, as well as more standard safety and convenience features and a new infotainment system.

-Inside, the horizontal theme carries over with a truck-like bar across the dash trimmed in everything from chrome-like plastic to real wood.
-A wide truck-like console with several storage levels leads into a center stack crowned with a 14.0-inch touchscreen on most models; it’s flanked by vents that look like ears.
+Inside, the horizontal theme carries over with a dash trimmed in everything from chrome-like plastic to real wood on top Capstone trims.
+A wide truck-like console with several storage levels sits under a center stack crowned with a 14.0-inch touchscreen on most models.

-The NHTSA and the IIHS haven’t crash-tested the new family hauler yet, but Toyota equips it with driver-assist features that reduce the likelihood and impact of crashes.
-Automatic emergency braking with pedestrian and cyclist detection at turns as well as straight ahead, adaptive cruise control, active lane control, automatic high beams, blind-spot monitors, and front and rear park assist.
+The NHTSA and the IIHS haven’t crash-tested the Sequoia, but Toyota equips it with standard driver-assist features that reduce the likelihood and impact of crashes.

 How much does the 2023 Toyota Sequoia cost?